XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 #### A.1.16.
 Why does `MPTokenIssuance` include an `AssetScale` instead of letting this exist solely in `MPTokenMetadata`?

 `AssetScale` is a normative field within MPTs to ensure consistent interpretation across applications, both for display and computation.
-For instance, in the case of a USD stablecoin MPT with a scale of `2`, application would display a payment of 100 units as `$0.01`.
+For instance, in the case of a USD stablecoin MPT with a scale of `2`, applications would display a payment of 100 units as `$0.01`.
 Likewise, applications performing calculations on MPT amounts should have a consistent method to convert them into different denominations.
 For example, an application that utilizes dollars as its base unit should treat the above as a payment of one dollar and not a payment of 100 dollars.

 While not currently required by today's transactors, `AssetScale` also prepares for future on-ledger functionality that might require it.